What is Tide business banking?

 Starling Bank doesn’t charge monthly fees to run the account or for any payments.
 Similarly to Tide you can also make deposits at the Post Office but this may end up more expensive as Starling charges £3 to deposit up to £1,000 whereas it would cost £2.50 with Tide up to £500 and 0.5% thereafter.
 Additionally, withdrawals with Starling Bank are free but Tide charges £1.
-Starling does offer an optional overdraft facility to everybody as well as access to other business tools and products through its marketplace.
-For more information on Starling's business bank account read our Starling Business bank account review*
+Starling does offer access to other business tools and products through its marketplace.
+For more information on Starling's business bank account read our Starling Business bank account review

 Tide vs Revolut business